Street Symphony x Red Rodeo Club at Aviva Studios

 Book now

 This April at Aviva Studios, Manchester’s dancefloor gets a queer makeover with Street Symphony x Red Rodeo Club.
 Starting in the early afternoon, this is an event where line dancing meets club culture in a way that makes so much sense, you can’t believe it hasn’t been done before on a larger scale.
-This ‘free to enter’ experience invites everyone aged 14 and above into The Social space to move, learn and laugh together.
-Be sure to book a free ticket in advance.
+This free experience invites everyone aged 14 and above into The Social space to move, learn and laugh together.

 Red Rodeo Club takes line dancing out of its traditional honky-tonk context and plants it firmly in the heart of queer nightlife energy.
 Over the course of the afternoon, the hosts will take you through three routines, which are apparently easy to follow, set to some of the most loved queer club anthems and pop music favourites.
 From Chappell Roan to CMAT, whether you’re a two-step novice or a seasoned disco mover, there will be something for everyone.